The Centrists: History

 Minister of Defense Hervé Morin was elected by the first round in Eure (50.05%), other candidates such as François Sauvadet, Charles de Courson were also elected by the first round.
 In total, six NC-PSLE members were elected by round one.

 In the second round, 11 additional deputies were elected, giving the party a total of 17 deputies.
 With other deputies elected under various banners, the party formed a parliamentary group of 22 members, including MoDem candidates Jean-Christophe Lagarde.
 Mayotte MoDem deputy Abdoulatifou Aly joined the group before defecting back to the MoDem.
 In a 2008 by-election in the Rhone, the party gained a seat after the UMP incumbent's election was invalidated.

 In his second cabinet, the Prime Minister François Fillon appointed three NC members Hervé Morin as Defense Minister, André Santini as State Secretary for Public Servants and Valérie Létard as State Secretary for Social Solidarity.

 The party held its foundation congress in Nîmes in 2008, where Hervé Morin was elected president of the party.

 In the municipal and cantonal elections held in 2008, the party held most if its seats, but lost Blois and Amiens to the PS.
 It did gain, however, the cities of Agen and Châtellerault.
 It lost the department of the Somme but gained the Côte-d'Or, where François Sauvadet was elected as departmental president.
 In the 2009 European elections the party joined the presidential majority alliance and three NC members were elected as MEPs.

-In May–June 2011 the party joined The Alliance with the Radical Party, as an alternative to the UMP.
+In May–June 2011 the party joined the Alliance with the Radical Party, as an alternative to the UMP.

 Ideology

 The Centrists' political ideas are in large part inspired by those of François Bayrou in his 2007 presidential campaign.

 It supports a social market economy, which seeks to find a compromise between socialism and laissez-faire capitalism.
-In this regards, it supports social welfare and a competitive market economy.
+In this regard, it supports social welfare and a competitive market economy.
 It also supports a looser application of the French 35-hour workweek, a reduction in the payroll tax, a French equivalent to the American Small Business Administration and a reduction of the government debt and more budgetary regulation.

 The Centrists supports a diversification of energy sources to cut by four greenhouse gas emissions by 2050.
 In this regard, it supports the development of public transit and further development of fluvial and railway transportation of goods and people.

 It supports a greater role for the French Parliament and some in the party favour the introduction of a German-style mixed member proportional (MMP) system for parliamentary elections.
 Like many French centrist parties descended from the centrist Christian democratic ideals, it is strongly Europhilic and supports increased European control over the economy, environment, immigration, energy and research.